Razer Kitsune Controller

 Best for

-Best for serious fighting-game players who want a premium, portable, officially licensed PS5/PC leverless controller with fast optical buttons and reliable wired performance.
+Best for serious fighting-game players on PS5 or PC who want a slim, premium leverless controller with fast optical buttons, strong build quality, and easy tournament travel.

 Not for